SAP-samples/teched2023-DA260/exercises/ex4/README.md

 # Exercise 4 - Replicate data from SAP S/4HANA to SAP HANA Data Lake Files using Replication Flows.

-**Important Note**: Before beginning with this exercis please follow the steps in the following link to create a HDFL connection in your SAP Datasphere user space described in this link: [HDLFS Connection Creation](../connections/HDLFS/)
+**Important Note**: Before beginning with this exercis please follow the steps in the following link to create a HDFL connection in your SAP Datasphere user space described in this link: [Connection Creation for SAP HANA Cloud, Data Lake Files](../connections/HDLFS/)

 Additionally, you need to stop the Replication Flow created in [exercise 1](../ex1/) in case it is still running!
 To stop the replication flow created in exercise 1, please open the Data Integration Monitor and click in the *Stop* button located in the upper left menu bar within the detailed monitoring screen of your replication flow: